-LGP is also targeting the release of three additional Classic oil products, "LGP Classic CBD 50" being a <0.2mg THC: 50mg CBD oil, "LGP Classic CBD 1:50" being a 1mg THC: 50mg CBD oil, and "LGP Classic CBD 1:100" being a 1mg THC: 100mg CBD oil in early 2020.
+LGP is also targeting the release of three additional Classic oil products, "LGP Classic CBD 50" being a <0.2mg THC: 50mg CBD oil, "LGP Classic CBD 1:50" being a 1mg THC: 50mg CBD oil in early 2020.

 LGP is continuing its stability testing which is currently for 24 months in cold storage conditions (2-8°C) and twelve months at ambient conditions (below 25°C).
 Such stability testing is commercially recommended for many domestic and international distributors to sell pharmaceutical products.